Aging and Exercise

 Seniors who walk faster live longer!
 Test your walking speed, build your strength, and improve your balance reactions for a faster walking pace.

-walking speed for seniors
+research supports a faster walking pace for seniors

 Aging and Exercise References